 (see also our market attractiveness article as the process behind that is similar).

 You apply different factors and weightings to work out this quality score.
 It depends on your category and company context.

 Another measure could be how well their image fits with your brand identity and objectives.
-As we said earlier, the strongest influencer connections are often based on shared values or goals.
-You score them higher if they have a strong connection with your target audience.
-Or they’re already positive about your brand or company.
+As we said earlier, the strongest influencer connections are based on shared values or goals.
+You score them higher if they’ve a strong connection with your target audience.
+Or they’re already positive about what you do.